Took me about one and a half years, but they're done now.

 WYSIWYG is why the frog artillery is aggressive looking, and also why they are based on the larger, Flames of War, artillery bases.
 The "radio operators" are just aphid bikers, with a Flames of War 50 cal. machine guns stuck on their backpacks vertically to look like big radios.

-s are what are called scratchbuilds - they are completely cobbled together out of bits and pieces.
+The tanks are what are called scratchbuilds - they are completely cobbled together out of bits and pieces.
 The hoverskirts are just large, 40mm square bases, and the turrets are the lids of old GW paint bottles.
 The fins, boosters, and guns are all Eldar bits -- they had a rather classic scifi look to them which made them excellent choices.

 Reinforcements of the Imperial Expeditionary Force